09:30 – 10:00 | Registration & Networking Coffee

 • Human-machine collaboration tools

-Brendan Sheppard, CEO of Smart Factory (I have reached out to Brendan) — who is working with IMR to co-develop several of the demos — will also be present and may provide additional insight into the deployment and application of these technologies from an industry perspective.
+Brendan Sheppard, CEO of Smart Factory — who is working with IMR to co-develop several of the demos — will also be present and may provide additional insight into the deployment and application of these technologies from an industry perspective.

 Attendees are encouraged to ask questions at each station and engage directly with the technical teams leading the projects.